agathoklisx/libved/README.md

    - bugs that could result in data loss, so it's not smart, to use it with sensitive documents, but is a quite functional editor that runs really low in resources in full speed

-   - the code should be compact and for that reason sometimes it does more than it was destined to do, as such the only you can do is to pray to got the whole things right
+   - the code is (possibly) a way too compact (though obviously in places there are ways to reduce verbosity or|and to reuse existing sources (to be a bit more compact):)), and for that good reason sometimes, it does more than it was destined to do, as such the only you can do is to pray to got the whole things right